 Some considerations if you are planning on driving.
 Croatia Driving Travel Advice by UK FCO:-

-- Ensure you have a valid driving license, vehicle registration documents, insurance (minimum third party) and green card.
+- Ensure you have a valid driving license, vehicle registration documents, insurance (minimum third party) and a green card.

-- Seatbelts must be worn at all times, by the occupants in the front and back seats.
+- Seatbelts must be worn at all times by the occupants in the front and back seats.

 - Children under 12 cannot ride in the front passenger seat.